test 33

 Exempt Employees

-For exempt employees who are paid on a salaried or fee basis, federal law requires the company to pay the employee his or her regular salary without interruption for business closures that extend less than one full work week.
-Failure to provide this continued compensation is likely to jeopardize the employee’s exempt status
+For exempt employees who are paid on a salaried or fee basis, federal law requires the company to pay the employee their regular salary without interruption for business closures that extend less than one full work week.
+Failure to provide this continued compensation is likely to jeopardize the employee’s exempt status.

 A “work week” is the predefined seven-day period that the employer uses for payroll purposes.
 Unless the closure extends for a full work week, the exempt employee should experience no interruption in salary for a holiday closure.